18F/ux-guide/_pages/resources/research-plan.md

 ## Background

-> Background information goes here.
+> Describe factors that the research will need to account for, including any shared beliefs or forces motivating the research itself.
+Summarize any past research or information that shape the research context.

 ## Goals

-> Use reality-oriented words like “describe”, “evaluate”, or “identify,” and avoid intangible ones like “understand” or “explore.”
+> When writing your [research goals](https://ux-guide.18f.gov/research/plan/#goals), use reality-oriented words like “describe”, “evaluate”, or “identify,” and avoid intangible ones like “understand” or “explore.”
+Consider how this research will help reduce risk and inform decisions.

 ## Research questions

 > What do you want to learn to make better evidence-based decisions?
-Good questions are specific, actionable, and practical; they usually center around the user’s experience and needs.
+[Good research questions](https://ux-guide.18f.gov/research/plan/#research-questions) are specific, actionable, and practical; they usually center around the user’s experience and needs.

 ## Method(s)

-> **Instructions:** Choose some [Methods](https://methods.18f.gov)!
-Only perform the research activities that you believe will best inform the design decisions you anticipate.
-Ensure the team understands these methods *before* you do the research.
+> **Instructions:** Choose some [methods](https://ux-guide.18f.gov/research/plan/#methods) that are appropirate for meeting the goals and answering research questions.

 ## Research roles

-> **Instructions:** Review the [roles](https://github.com/18F/ux-guide/blob/master/_pages/research/basics.md#research-is-a-team-sport) outlined in the 18F UX Guide.
+> **Instructions:** Consider how research can be [a team activity](https://ux-guide.18f.gov/research/clarify-the-basics/#a-team-activity) and decide who will hold specific [research roles](https://ux-guide.18f.gov/research/do/#clarify-team-roles).

 - Research lead
 - Moderator
 - Observer(s)

 ## Timeline

-> **Intsructions:** Give a rough-estimate timeline for project leads and partners to help manage expectations around study execution.
-Remember to give more time than you think you need to analysis and synthesis (a safe estimate is twice as long as you give to data collection).
+> **Intsructions:** Document the estimated [timeline](https://ux-guide.18f.gov/research/plan/#timeline) for completing this research.
+Plan more time than you think you need.

 | Syntax      | Description |
 | ----------- | ----------- |